Assistant Project Manager

 - What advice would you give to someone looking to get into what you do?

-- If you hadn’t got into this line of work what do you think you might be doing?
+- If you hadn't of got into this line of work, what do you think you would be doing?

 When I was younger - I was obsessed with drawing buildings so if I was to pursue another career, it would be as an artist.
 Even though things didn’t go that way, I’m still able to utilise my creative side as an assistant project manager, assisting in the design of buildings.

 - What's something interesting about you that not many people know?